 God wants to hear from you

-If that kink in communication happened immediately after Adam sinned, God wouldn’t have spoken to Cain or Abraham or Noah… and the rest of them until Moses.
-Fear also had a crucial part to play.
-Christ had to come to do away with that fear, but still, we feel unworthy to approach Him.
-Hebrews 4:16 says we should come boldly to the throne of grace and receive the help you need in the time of trouble.
+Hebrews 4:16 says we should come boldly to the throne of grace and receive the help we need in the time of trouble.
 That door is open!
-You don’t have to go through 100 people and 10,000 processes to get to God; you don’t even have to go through one!
-God is right there with you.
-Speak to Him!
+You don’t have to go through 100 people and 10,000 processes to get to God; you only have to go through one; Christ!
 Jeremiah 33:3 says—call to me and I will answer you, and show you great and mighty things which you do not know.”

 So what do you guys think?
 Does God speak?
 Have you heard His voice?
 How does He speak to you?
 Leave your comments below and remember to like, share and subscribe never to miss an update on Let’s Talk Nation.

-Don’t stop here; click this link to explore more on our Inspirations page.
+Don’t stop here; click this link to explore more on our Bible Study page.

 About The Author: Evi Idoghor is a Christian, writer, and content creator on Letstalknationblog.com.
 She is a chemical engineering graduate from the University of Louisiana at Lafayette.
 Consumed by her love for writing and desire to effect change, she launched her online platform––Let’s Talk Nation––to tap into her creativity and start meaningful conversations that would make a difference around the world.